matteo14c/HaploCoV/docs/source/metadata.rst

 HaploCoV format and input
 =========================

-HaploCov operates on a large metadata table in tsv format (*HaploCoV* format from here onward).
+HaploCov operates on a large metadata table in tsv format (*HaploCoV format*).
 This table contains the required metadata (extracted from "metadata.tsv" or equivalent files) and the collection of genomic variants for every SARS-CoV-2 genome included in the analyses.
-If you obtained your data from **GISAID** you can get a metadata table in *HaploCoV* format by using the *addToTable.pl* utility.
+If you obtained your data from **GISAID** you can get a metadata table in *HaploCoV format* by using the *addToTable.pl* utility.
 If data were downloaded from Nexstrain, you can use *NextStrainToHaploCoV.pl* instead (see below).

 HaploCoV format for metadata
 ============================